longtoZ/data-structures-and-algorithms/1.4. queue/queue.md

 # 1. Introduction

-- `Queue` is an abstract data type which operates according to `FIFO` (First In, First Out), which means first added element will be taken out first.
+- `Queue` is a linear data structure which operates according to `FIFO` (First In, First Out), which means first added element will be taken out first.

 ![](img/img1.png)